Saptak10/Saptak10/README.md

 <p align='center'><em><b>If you Learn something new everyday,you can achieve anything in life.</b></em>

+Hey there, I am Saptak Chakraborty, aspiring to be a Full Stack Web Developer and coding my way through life.

+On the side journey,

+- 🎸 I love to play Guitar along with singing
+- 🥊 I have been into fitness by hitting the Gym and doing some calisthenics training.
+- 💻 Exploring new technologies and upskilling myself from the internet.

 <!--
 **Saptak10/Saptak10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.